Applications for this scholarship are now closed

 Selection Procedure: Recipients of this scholarship shall be selected by committee.
 Applicants are encouraged to read the brief biographical sketch of Richard Hettrick (noted in the application form) in whose honor this scholarship was created.
 The criterion for selection is based on the essay written by the applicant as reviewed by the selection committee.
 The selection process will take place each spring with the award/s to be disbursed the following fall semester.

-Applications are now open for the Black Leadership Excellence Scholarship.
 Consideration for this scholarship shall be given to all undergraduate, full-time, self-identified Black students, with preference given to students who demonstrate leadership qualities.

 Scholarship Details: Initiated by the Warren Wilson College Black Student Union, the Board of Trustees approved the creation of this scholarship from the general endowment in Fall 2020.
 This endowed fund was created in memory of George Floyd and the work racial justice organizers did in the wake of his murder.
 It recognizes students who are leading the charge to change our College—and greater community—to better meet our social justice mission.